-On one of my last trips to Budapest, I set out to exploring some new weird and offbeat places throughout the city.
+On one of my last trips to Budapest, I set out to explore some new weird and offbeat places throughout the city.
 Before that, I’d experienced the invisible exhibition where you learn firsthand how life can be for the visually impaired and I even ran on a spaceship with aliens in the now permanently closed, Area 51 Project.
-This time round, I checked out the Ronald Reagan statue and continued with the Michael Jackson memorial tree.
+This time around, I checked out the Ronald Reagan statue and continued with the Michael Jackson memorial tree.
 Next up on my list was the Columbo statue.

 The Columbo Statue In Budapest

 In Budapest, you’ll find America’s most beloved television homicide detective, Frank Columbo, immortalized with a life-bronze statue.
 With his trademark cigar in hand, messy hair, and rumpled raincoat, accompanied by his faithful canine companion “Dog”, one’s left to wonder why – why does this statue even exist and why is it here?
 Columbo was a longtime staple of American television – it debuted in 1968, aired 69 episodes over 11 seasons (with some gaps along the way), and finally wrapped up in 2003.
 The charming detective, known for quips like “Just one more thing”, had an uncanny ability to solve the LAPD’s most complex murder cases.